MattyGWS/HorizonXI-Linux-Installation/README.md

 ![image](https://github.com/user-attachments/assets/0cdda30b-a029-4619-8ecb-2cda61bba616)

 6. Hit play to launch Horizon from steam. when you have the launcher open you can signup/signin and begin downloading/installing the game!
-Once the game is fully downloaded, if you're on steamdeck you will still need to do the below steps.
-If you're on a normal desktop or laptop you can now enjoy HorizonXI!
+Once it's done, enjoy the game!

 -----

-**the above steps work on other linux distros but steamdeck has this extra step to make the controls work.
+**If you're on Steamdeck, there is an extra step to make the controls work.
 You only need to do this once, not every time you update the launcher**;

 7. Open the horizon launcher and open gamepad configuration, enable XInput.